School of Journalism & Mass Communications

 Undergraduate Scholarships and Financial Aid

-All students with financial need should apply to Financial Aid and Scholarships.
+All students with financial need should apply for Financial Aid and Scholarships.
 This office awards scholarships to incoming first-year students based on academic merit.

 The School of Journalism and Mass Communications has a limited number of scholarships provided by donors who often specify the majors or the geographic areas from which recipients may be selected.
-Most scholarships from the school are reserved for students already enrolled in journalism courses.
+Most scholarships from the school are reserved for students already admitted to our major.
 To receive a need-based scholarship from journalism, the student must have submitted the FAFSA form and been determined to be eligible.
 Merit-based scholarships also are offered.

-Scholarship applications are available beginning October 1 on the school's website.
-The application deadline is December 1.
+Scholarship applications are typically available beginning in October.
+The application deadline is typically in December.
 Notices of scholarships awarded by national journalism organizations are posted in Stauffer-Flint Hall and the Dole Center when they are received.

 Graduate Fellowships and Assistantships